hjue/node-redis-apn/README.md

 ## Requirement

-*     安装Redis
+* Redis
-*    生成推送证书 cert.pem和key.pem,放置到项目根目录
+* Generate cert.pem and key.pem, placed in the root directory of the project

 ## Installation